 - 2 percent Cashback on motivescosmetics.com orders

 - Marketing materials, including outlines for workshops

 - Access to global hands on & business trainings

 - A mentor

-Honestly, the above is just some of the highlights of the Pro Artist Program, but I hope you can see why it is the best one out there, because you get all of that for only $40/year.
-The best part, is that you don’t have to carry around a stock of products because you have a website-which is also mobile and once your customer creates an account they are always your customer.
+Honestly, the above is just some of the highlights of the Pro Artist Program, but I hope you can see why it is the best one out there because you get all of that for only $40/year.
+The best part is that you don’t have to carry around a stock of products because you have a website that is also mobile and once your customer creates an account they are always your customer.
 You’ll never lose the sale.